 The SAWM control location is the same as the SAWA control location.
-The OIP indicates the SAWA flowrate is provided at the pump skid by an installed flow instrument qualified to operate under the expected environmental conditions.
-The SAWA flowrate is controlled by the FLEX manual valve located on the FLEX pump at the intake structure.
-Suppression pool level and drywell pressure are read in the control room using indicators powered by the FLEX diesel generator installed under EA-12-049.
-These indications are used to control SAWM flowrate to the RPV.
+The SAWA flowrate indication is provided in the MCR by an installed flow instrument qualified to operate under the expected environmental conditions.
+The SAWA injection flowrate is controlled by the RHR/LPCI MOV.
+Communications will be established between the SAWM control location and the main control room.

-Open Item: Licensee to demonstrate that there is adequate communication between the MCR and the Intake Structure operator at the FLEX manual valve during severe accident conditions.
+Open Item: Licensee to demonstrate that there is adequate communication between the MCR and the operator at the RHR/LPCI MOV severe accident conditions.